polyfony-inc/polyfony/README.md

 ```

 Having specific ini configuration files for development and production allows your to :
-* set an bypass email to redirect all email sent in development environment
+* set a bypass email to redirect all email sent in development environment
-* enable compression, obfuscation and cache only in production
+* enable compression, obfuscation/minifying and caching only in production
 * show the profiler stack in development
 * use different database configuration in development or production
 * etc.